frederic-perez/AmE-dictionary/dictionary.md

 __excoriate__ _Gay rights advocates excoriated the state's actions._
 __expat__ _Baroque debut for Moscow expat choir._
 __eye-popping__ _Rob Nail displayed eye-popping videos of new robots._
-__fallout__ :six: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
+__fallout__ :seven: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
 __fanny pack__ A small pouch on a belt, for money and other valuables, worn round the waist or hips.
 The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person's buttocks). :es: riñonera
 __farce__